joshbalfour/node-cognitive-services/README.md

 ##### Description

 This interface is used for getting result video content.
 Currently only Stabilization outputs video content as result.
-The URL to this interface should be retrieved from <b>resourceLocation</b> field of JSON returned from Get Operation Result interface.
+The URL to this interface should be retrieved from resourceLocation field of JSON returned from Get Operation Result interface.

 ##### Parameters